 He also specialises in the complex area of road traffic/driving law in which people find themselves facing an array of offences from speeding to drink driving (advising both pre and post summons / charge).
 His advice in these areas has been sought by those working in large corporations, government, professional racing, footballers, sports and those in media and entertainment.

-Dean is ranked as a leading individual in fraud and financial crime in the 2015 edition of Chambers and Partners.
-He is instructed in cases involving multi-million pound allegations, cross-border allegations, cyber-crime, vast money laundering cases and matters involving forensic accountants.
-His joint degree for law and accountancy provides an additional foundation for cross-examining, preparing, and dissecting such cases.
+Dean is instructed in cases involving multi-million pound allegations, cross-border allegations, cyber-crime, vast money laundering cases and matters involving forensic accountants.
+His joint first class degree in Law & Accountancy provides an additional foundation for cross-examining, preparing, and dissecting such cases.

 He is also instructed in large scale cases involving the fraudulent evasion of the prohibition on goods (such as drugs, tax and other dutiable goods).